Community Public Health (AA)

 • Have a current EMT (Basic) Certification in the state of Arizona

 • At least (1) year of experience as an EMT (Basic).
-Please contact the Program Director/Coordinator II for an acceptable experience
+Please contact the Program Director for an acceptable experience

-• Current American Heart Association CPR certification – Basic Life Support/Healthcare Provider
+• Current American Heart Association BLS Provider CPR card

 • DPS (Arizona Department of Public Safety) fingerprint clearance card or equivalent as determined by the EMS Program Director/Coordinator II